avneetsingh36/scheduling/README.md

 # scheduling

-exploring multitasking and multithreading for CPU and I/O bound tasks
+exploring multiprocessing and multithreading for CPU and I/O bound tasks